 When the Attorney-Client Privilege Doesn't Apply

-Attorneys can also disclose certain information protected by the attorney-client privilege when facing a dispute with a former client, such as a malpractice claim.
+Attorneys may disclose some information during a dispute with a former client, such as a malpractice claim.
 In that instance, it may be necessary for a lawyer to disclose information such as billing records or prior client authorizations.

-Lawyers can also reveal confidential information relating to client representation if they believe it's reasonably necessary to:
+Under ABA ethical rules, lawyers can also reveal confidential information relating to client representation if they believe it is reasonably necessary to:

-- Prevent or minimize substantial injury to someone else's financial or property interests due to a client's crimes or fraud, but only when the attorney's services were used in connection with that conduct (the "Crime Fraud Exception")
+- Prevent or minimize substantial injury to someone else's financial or property interests due to a client's crimes or fraud: This only applies when the client used the attorney's services in connection with the crime (called the "crime-fraud exception").

-The attorney-client privilege may be lost by waiver, whether intentional or unintentional.
+The client can waive the attorney-client privilege, whether intentionally or by mistake.
 Once the client grants a waiver, it's usually permanent.
-Clients can waive the privilege by failing to promptly object to a discovery request seeking privileged communications or where a client has consented to a waiver.
+Clients can lose privilege by failing to object to a discovery request seeking privileged communications.
+Clients may voluntarily waive privilege.

 Questions About the Attorney-Client Privilege?
-Speak Confidentially With a Lawyer
+Speak With a Lawyer

-It's often assumed that the attorney-client privilege always applies when you're talking with an attorney.
-In fact, the privilege must be maintained with diligence and consistency to preserve the protections for which it's so well-known.
-If you have questions about how to protect the attorney-client privilege with an attorney or whether the privilege has been waived in your case, contact a knowledgeable attorney about your situation.
+Clients often assume that the attorney-client privilege always applies when talking with an attorney.
+Maintaining the privilege requires diligence and consistency.
+If you have questions about protecting the attorney-client privilege with an attorney or if you may have waived privilege by accident, contact a knowledgeable attorney in your area.